Which place is cheaper, San Francisco or New Orleans?

 Backpackers and budget travelers should spend more time in San Francisco than New Orleans if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in San Francisco.

-Many travelers enjoy the food and nightlife when visiting the energetic destination of New Orleans.
+Many travelers enjoy the food and nightlife when visiting the festive destination of New Orleans.
 Exploring the old town is a popular activity.
 Your budget might influence how long you stay.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-San Francisco is a quirky coastal city where you can fill many days.
+San Francisco is a eccentric coastal city where you can fill many days.
 It's also a great beach destination, too.
 One day is usually not enough time for a trip here as there is plenty to do.
 The entire region has so many activities, and you'll want time to do everything.

 It's hard to know how much time to spend in New Orleans.
 Make sure you visit the old town while you're here.
 It has many unique tourist attractions and fascinating things to do.
 For many, it makes a great getaway for a weekend.
 A weekend is usually enough time to experience most activities.